ARMmbed/mbed-os-5-docs/docs/porting_migration/Porting_Guide_Mbed_OS.md

 ### 8. Compile with a supported compiler

-The last step is to build the new target with any supported compiler.
-You need to compile for the new target by using an example application, such as [Blinky](https://github.com/ARMmbed/mbed-os-example-blinky).
-You should use the new Mbed OS directory with the new target that was added in the example application above.
+The last step is to verify that the new board port compiles.
+Use an example application, such as [Blinky](https://github.com/ARMmbed/mbed-os-example-blinky), and checkout the branch containing your port in the `mbed-os` sub-directory.

 If any headers for the peripherals were reported as missing at compile time, then add those, and your new target is ready to be built.